uber/baseweb/rfcs/switch.md

   * `type` - state change type
   * `nextState` - a new state changes that will be set
   * `currentState` - current full state of the component
-* `children: func` should return `Switch` instance with standard or customized inner elements.
+* `children: func` should return `StyledSwitch` instance with standard or customized inner elements.
 It makes sense only for `StatefulSwitchContainer` and is ignored by `StatefulSwitch`
 * `disabled: boolean`:
   Disable control from being changed
 * `onChange: func`: